Have you heard the story about the big rocks before? It bears repeating even if you’ve heard it before.

 Everyone in the class said, “Yes.”
 Then he said, “Really?”

 He reached under the table and pulled out a bucket of gravel.
-Then he dumped some gravel in and shook the jar causing pieces of gravel to work themselves down into the spaces between the big rocks.
+Then he added some gravel and shook the jar, causing the pieces of gravel to work their way down into the spaces between the large rocks.

 And he reached under the table and brought out a bucket of sand.
-He started dumping the sand in and it went into all the spaces left between the rocks and the gravel.
-Once more he asked the question, “Is this jar full?”
+He started dumping the sand in, and it filled all the spaces left between the rocks and the gravel.
+Once more, he asked the question, “Is this jar full?”

 “No!” the class shouted.
 Once again, he said, “Good!”
 Then he grabbed a pitcher of water and began to pour it in until the jar was filled to the brim.
 Then he looked up at the class and asked, “What is the point of this illustration?”